iamvickyav/student-to-software-developer/README.md

 ### What is minimal expectation from student

-* Knowledge of any one programming language (knowing Java would be a PLUS) is a must.
+* Knowledge of any one programming language is a must.
 You don't have to be an expert in that Programming language though.
 At least you should be able to code.
+Knowing Java would be a PLUS.
 * Should have laptop to try out things
 * Should have good internet connection to attend online sessions